ibm-cloud-docs/account/catalog-enterprise-share-accept.md

 1. For any requests that are in the `Pending` state, click either **Accept** or **Deny**.
    - When you click **Accept**, the request state changes from `Pending` to `Accepted`, and the product is visible in your account.
    - When you click **Deny**, the request state changes to `Denied`.

+When you accept a request, products that are shared by the requesting account are visible in the {{site.data.keyword.cloud_notm}} catalog for your account.
+In addition, the account that sent this request is able to see your account name.
+{: note}